 This course explores the fundamental concepts in the study of knowledge and its creation, acquisition, representation, dissemination, use and management.
 Students acquire a basic knowledge of methods, techniques and tools for computer support of knowledge management.
 The class explores data mining and its role in the assimilation of Business Intelligence.
-Students acquire a basic knowledge of methods, techniques and tools for computer support of knowledge management.
 The class explores data mining and its role in the assimilation of Business Intelligence.
 Students examine a variety of Intelligent Systems including Expert Systems, Neural Networks, Genetic Algorithms and Intelligent Agents.
 Prerequisite: BCIS 3325.
 Lab fee.